thiagocapuano/waves-documentation/en/getting-started/as-a-user.md

 ## Mobile Applications

-You can also use [_**mobile applications on Android and IOS**_](/waves-client/mobile-apps.md) to have basic functionality, such as: sending and receiving Waves tokens and Waves based assets, trading on the DEX platform.
+Also, you can use [_**mobile applications**_](/waves-client/mobile-apps.md) on iOS and Android devices to have basic functionality, such as: Waves leasing, sending and receiving Waves tokens and Waves based assets, trading on the DEX platform and token burning.

 ## Script Transaction